 Crying Indian: When garbage is littered all over the park we see a tearful Apu.

 Cultural Translation: Parodied in "The Simpsons Comics Internationale!" with supposed examples of The Simpsons as adapted by other cultures.
-The issue presents a Bart Simpson manga, a story from Mexico, and a Belgian comic that mixes elements from both The Adventures of Tintin and The Smurfs.note The Simpsons #131 (2007)
+The issue presents a Bart Simpson manga, a story from Mexico, and a Belgian comic that mixes elements from both Tintin and The Smurfs.note The Simpsons #131 (2007)

 Dissimile: In the first issue of Simpsons Comics, Burns contemplates becoming a giant and says, "I'll be like the Jolly Green Giant, only not green, and not jolly!"

 Downer Ending: "Nobody's Purrfect" ends on one of these.
 About to start a new life after being ridden of her obsession with cats, Eleanor Abernathy reverts back to normal when some kitties start chasing after her when she picks a nice sweater up from the garbage can.
 Even worse, the blue cat's wink at the end makes it seem like they planned it.

 Driven to Suicide: A man is shown about to jump off a bridge in "Ralph Wiggum's Day Off".
 Luckily, Ralph cheers him up and he decides not to do it.